aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Deployment options
 You have a choice of different independent deployment options using the delivered CloudFormation templates:
-+ **Data Science Environment Quickstart**: deploy end-to-end Data Science Environment with majority of options set to default values.
++ [**Data science environment quickstart**](#data-science-environment-quickstart): deploy end-to-end Data Science Environment with majority of options set to default values.
 This deployment type supports **single-account model deployment workflow** only. _You can change only few deployment options_
-+ **Two-step deployment via CloudFormation**: deploy the core infrastructure in the first step and then deploy a Data Science Environment, both as CloudFormation templates.
++ [**Two-step deployment via CloudFormation**](#two-step-deployment-via-cloudformation): deploy the core infrastructure in the first step and then deploy a Data Science Environment, both as CloudFormation templates.
 CLI `aws cloudformation create-stack` is used for deployment. _You can change any deployment option_
-+ **Two-step deployment via CloudFormation and AWS Service Catalog**: deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then deploy a Data Science Environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_
++ [**Two-step deployment via CloudFormation and AWS Service Catalog**](#two-step-deployment-via-cloudformation-and-aws-service-catalog): deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then deploy a Data Science Environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_

 The following sections give step-by-step deployment instructions for each of the options.<br/>
 You can also find all CLI commands in the delivered shell scripts in the project folder `test`.